sparrell/caw/CODE_OF_CONDUCT.md

 reported by contacting the
 Cybersecurity Automation Workshop organizer at duncan at sfractal.com.
-Allcomplaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
+All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is